Tanker Truck Accident Lawyers

-Tanker trucks, like all large commercial vehicles, are massive in both size and weight.
-The damage that these behemoths can do in a “normal” accident can be catastrophic.
-Just colliding with another car can produce enough force to cause major injuries to the occupants of the smaller vehicle.
+Like all large commercial vehicles, Tanker trucks are massive in size and weight.
+The damage these behemoths can do in a “normal” accident can be catastrophic.
+Just colliding with another car can produce enough force to cause major injuries to the smaller vehicle’s occupants.
 However, the added element of the potentially dangerous tanker cargo makes tanker truck accidents especially devastating.

 Some tanker trucks are prone to fires and serious explosions.
 Typically, tankers transporting gasoline or diesel fuel are most at risk.
 Data from the Federal Motor Carrier Safety Administration suggests that flammable liquids, such as gas, accounted for 54 percent of the hazardous material releases in fatal crashes and 49 percent of hazardous material releases in injury crashes in 2018.
 However, many types of chemicals and gases are also extremely flammable.
 Accidents are dangerous scenes where just one spark from a piece of dragging metal or another source could ignite the entire scene.
-There are even some chemicals that can react to heat or elements found in the air, causing fires and explosions.
-Tanker truck fires can burn extremely hot and be notoriously difficult to put out.
+Some chemicals can even react to heat or elements found in the air, causing fires and explosions.
+Tanker truck fires can burn extremely hot and be notoriously difficult.

 Chemical spills and leaks can also cause major injuries.
-Spills and leaks can make the roadway treacherous and slippery, causing secondary accidents as unsuspecting motorists happen upon the scene.
-Depending on the contents, these types of leaks can also cause painful injuries to those directly involved in the accident.
-Chemical burns can lead to disfigurement, tissue damage, and infection, sometimes even resulting in the loss of a limb.
+Spills and leaks can be treacherous and slippery on the roadway, causing secondary accidents as unsuspecting motorists happen upon the scene.
+Depending on the contents, these leaks can also cause painful injuries to those directly involved in the accident.
+Chemical burns can lead to disfigurement, tissue damage, and infection, sometimes even resulting in limb loss.

-Some of the injuries that can be sustained by victims in a serious collision with a tanker truck may include:
+Some of the injuries that victims can sustain in a serious collision with a tanker truck may include:

 - Traumatic brain injury